Why this new law should matter to you

 This new regime can feel complicated if you try to self-manage your property from India.
 A professional property managing agent, a firm that is ARLA-regulated, experienced with international clients and well-equipped with the new rules, is crucial.

-Benham & Reeves, backed with over six decades of experience, has offices all over the world, including India (Delhi and Mumbai).
+Benham & Reeves, backed with over six decades of experience, has offices worldwide, including India (Delhi and Mumbai).
 Our experienced agents offer assistance with compliance, Ombudsman membership, database registration and handling legal notices.

 In coordination with the London office, we ensure tenant selection for your investment property is done in line with the new anti-discrimination and pet rules.